josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">My elevator pitch for <a href="https://twitter.com/sveltejs">@sveltejs</a> :<br><br>Svelte is React without all the bullshit.</p>&mdash; Josh Collinsworth (@jjcollinsworth) <a href="https://twitter.com/jjcollinsworth/status/1155265498675929088">July 27, 2019</a></blockquote>

-From the start, I was consistently and pleasantly surprised how _little_ code I needed to do things in Svelte--and how close it was to the JavaScript, HTML and CSS I already knew
+From the start, I was consistently and pleasantly surprised how _little_ code I needed to do things in Svelte--and how close it was to the JavaScript, HTML and CSS I already knew.

 <Callout>
 Just about everywhere I'd normally be reaching for a workaround or tripping over a gotcha when using another framework, Svelte was delightfully straightforward.